leifbr/f5certlabs/docs/class2/module06/lab3.rst

 Don't forget to hit **Finished.**

-You didn't need to enter the source addresses allowed.
-Go to your new virtual server and look at the **Source** to see what the default default is source addresses allowed.
+You were not required to enter the source addresses allowed.
+Go to your new virtual server and look at the **Source** configuration to see what the default is for source addresses allowed.

 Testing Virtual Server Packet Processing Behavior
 -------------------------------------------------